🧱

 python — editable

-# Replicate the small side for each salt value
+# Step 2: Replicate the small side for each salt value

 small_df = small_df.withColumn(